Zainscity/AI_-_Humanoid_Robotics_Textbook/docs/module3/isaac-sim-basics.md

 ## Core Features of Isaac Sim

+Isaac Sim is a powerful tool that offers several key advantages for robotics simulation:

 -   **PhysX 5.0**: Isaac Sim leverages the high-performance PhysX 5.0 engine for highly accurate, GPU-accelerated physics simulation, including rigid and soft body dynamics, and deformable materials.
 -   **Real-Time Ray Tracing**: Built on NVIDIA's RTX technology, Isaac Sim produces stunningly realistic visuals.
 This is crucial for generating high-fidelity synthetic data for training and testing perception algorithms, reducing the need for expensive real-world data collection.
 -   **Universal Scene Description (USD)**: Isaac Sim is architected around Pixar's USD format, a powerful framework for describing, composing, and collaborating on 3D scenes.
 This allows for seamless interoperability with a wide range of 3D modeling and content creation tools.